AmirhosseinKoochakian2003/Cuphead/README.md

 # Cuphead
-In this project i implemented cuphead game using jave and javefx.
+In this project, i implemented cuphead game using jave and javefx.